Censure in the United States: Chronology of censures

 On June 21, 2023, the Republican-controlled U.S. House of Representatives passed a measure to censure Democratic Rep. Adam B. Schiff for pressing allegations that Donald Trump's 2016 presidential campaign colluded with Russia, a week after a first attempt to censure Schiff was blocked.

-On November 7, 2023, in a 234–188 vote the U.S. House of Representatives censured Rep. Rashida Tlaib (D-Mich.) for her remarks related to the Israel–Hamas war.
+On November 7, 2023, in a 234–188 vote the U.S. House of Representatives censured Rep. Rashida Tlaib (D-Mich.) for her remarks related to the Gaza war.
 This marked the second attempt to censure Tlaib, who was accused of "promoting false narratives" and "calling for the destruction of the state of Israel".
 Tlaib had shared a video on social media that used the phrase "from the river to the sea".
 The censure was supported by 22 Democrats and drew attention as a symbolic move, given Tlaib's status as the only Palestinian American in Congress.
 Despite criticism from members of both parties, most Democrats opposed the censure, emphasizing freedom of speech.

 On December 8, 2023, the U.S. House of Representatives voted to censure Rep. Jamaal Bowman (D-NY) in a 214-191 vote for pulling a fire alarm to stall a House vote on September 26, 2023.
 He was seen on video attempting to open a door, and then pulling the fire alarm.
 He claimed he thought that the alarm would open the door.
 On October 30, Rep. Bowman pled guilty to a misdemeanor count and was fined $1000.

 On March 6, 2025, the U.S. House of Representatives voted to censure Rep. Alexander N. Green (D-TX) in a 224–198–2 vote, with 10 Democrats joining most Republican in voting in favor of the censure.
 The vote was held after Green disrupted President Donald Trump's March 4, 2025 address to a joint session of Congress by pointing his cane at the dais and shouting, "You have no mandate to cut Medicaid."
 Green was escorted out of the House Chamber by the sergeant-at-arms after repeatedly interrupting the address.

+On May 20, 2026, the Colorado Democratic Party censured Governor Jared Polis for commuting the sentence of Tina Peters, the former county clerk of Mesa County, Colorado, who was convicted in state court in 2024 on multiple felonies for her involvement in attempts to overturn the 2020 United States presidential election.